duijf/boilerplates/haskell-cli/README.md

 # shell configuration.
 (By default, bash is started).
 $ nix-shell --command $SHELL

+# Alternatively, for direnv users: whitelist the .envrc file in this
+# directory
+$ direnv allow

 # Build the project (development)
 $ cabal build